 3. Uhlsport SPEED UP Supergrip Bionik+

 Now 3rd place, we have Uhlsport SPEED UP Super grip Bionik+ Flat Cut.
 It’s a long name and it’s also one of the best match gloves from the big brands on the market.
 This is a glove with a very solid balance between an interesting pleasant cushion fit, a lovely comfortable backhand that’s made out of mesh and then there’s the grip which is one of the best grips on the market.
 Because of this Supergrip latex that Uhlsport makes.
 And if you wash it wet, you’re going to get both top bracket grip that’s seriously impressive and durability.
-So, it’s going to last you at least a season where the grippiness actually stays more less intact.
+So, it’s going to last you at least a season where the grippiness actually stays more or less intact.

-So keep it right and then combine it with this solid backhand and a solid amount of finger space and you get top level comfort, you get security from the solid strap, and of course – grip for days.
+So keep it right and then combine it with this solid backhand and a solid amount of finger space and you get top-level comfort, you get security from the solid strap, and of course – grip for days.

 So if you can live with a slightly higher price tag, this is absolutely worth your money.